Nasubi: Denpa Shōnen teki Kenshō Seikatsu

 Hamatsu was challenged to stay alone, unclothed, in an apartment for Susunu!
 Denpa Shōnen, a Japanese reality-television show on Nippon Television, after winning a lottery for a "showbusiness-related job".
 Hamatsu was challenged to enter mail-in sweepstakes until he won ¥1 million (about $8,000) in total.
 Hamatsu started with nothing (including no clothes), was cut off from outside communication and broadcasting, and had nothing to keep him company except the magazines he combed through for sweepstakes entry forms.
-After spending 335 days to reach the target, Hamatsu set the Guinness world record for the "longest time survived on competition winnings".
+After spending 335 days to reach the target, he set the Guinness world record for the "longest time survived on competition winnings".

 Hamatsu lived in front of the camera, with only the possessions he won via the sweepstakes (save for basic utilities such as running water, heat, and electricity), and the stacks of postcards and magazines required for entering the sweepstakes.
-Nasubi is the Japanese word for "eggplant"; the nickname was chosen due to his 30 cm long face that was said to be shaped like a Japanese eggplant, as well as the producers having to cover his genitals with an animated eggplant for the television audience when Hamatsu was standing on camera due to his nudity.
-Hamatsu believed that he was being recorded and the show would be re-broadcast later once the footage had been gathered.
-In reality, the experiment was being live-streamed, with footage compiled and re-aired each week, complete with sound effects present at frequent intervals, using new tech to have 24/7 television to show him live using a joystick to cover up his genitals.
+Nasubi is the Japanese word for "eggplant"; the nickname was chosen due to his 30 cm long face that was said to be shaped like a Japanese eggplant, as well as the producers having to cover his genitals with an animated eggplant for the television audience when he was standing on camera due to his nudity.
+Hamatsu believed that he was being recorded and that the show would be re-broadcast later, once the footage had been gathered.
+In reality, much of the experiment was being live-streamed, with footage compiled and re-aired each week, complete with sound effects present at frequent intervals, using new tech to have 24/7 television to show him live using a joystick to cover up his genitals.